 An ambitious, cross-functional project

 A few things came to light as the project continued.
-The organization’s technology needed upgrading.
+The organisation’s technology needed upgrading.
 Also, a governance structure had to be created to help manage change, as well as drive the adoption and acceptance rate of new business processes.
-As such, the organization formed a new PMO to help drive consistency across each element of the overall project.
+As such, the organisation formed a new PMO to help drive consistency across each element of the overall project.

-Because the organization was already working with various technology consulting partners, all parties involved had to engage each other and work seamlessly to ensure smooth implementation.
-This required significant effort, especially given the unique constraints of the pandemic, which required that both internal subject matter experts and external partners interact remotely across the organization’s 10 geographic domains.
+Because the organisation was already working with various technology consulting partners, all parties involved had to engage each other and work seamlessly to ensure smooth implementation.
+This required significant effort, especially given the unique constraints of the pandemic, which required that both internal subject matter experts and external partners interact remotely across the organisation’s 10 geographic domains.

 Delivering on all fronts

-In addition, the organization improved its global security posture with the successful achievement of National Institute of Standards and Technology tier 2 status, implemented numerous internal controls across tier 1 locations and developed a prioritized list of remediation items.
-Lastly, the project saw the successful centralization of non-strategic P2P activities, including successful go-lives for benefits, accounts payable, and time and expense system implementations.
+In addition, the organisation improved its global security posture with the successful achievement of National Institute of Standards and Technology tier 2 status, implemented numerous internal controls across tier 1 locations and developed a prioritised list of remediation items.
+Lastly, the project saw the successful centralisation of non-strategic P2P activities, including successful go-lives for benefits, accounts payable, and time and expense system implementations.